openedx/frontend-platform/README.md

 ### Service interfaces

-Each service (analytics, auth, i18n, logging) provided by frontend-platform has a API contract which all implementations of that service are guaranteed to fulfill.
+Each service (analytics, google-analytics, auth, i18n, logging) provided by frontend-platform has a API contract which all implementations of that service are guaranteed to fulfill.
 Applications that use frontend-platform can use its configured services via a convenient set of exported functions.
 An application that wants to use the service interfaces need only initialize them via the initialize() function, optionally providing custom service interfaces as desired (you probably won't need to).

 ![Service interface](service-interface.png)